Houst29476/readme-generator/README.md

 ## Useage :

-once the repo is cloned and dependencies have been installed, run the application (node index.js) and answer the questions.
-A readme file will be generated at the end.
+once the application code is cloned on your machine, and dependencies are installed, answer all the questions regarding your project and a README file will be generated at the end.

 ## Credit :